Contact Us

 Example of a standard black-and-white scan vs. scan enhanced with ride-along content.

-• Tease key highlights or new product launches featured in the catalog.
-The goal here is to reveal just enough to spark interest and excitement strategically.
+• Tease new products featured in the catalog with a "can't miss" banner add.
+The goal here is to reveal just enough to spark interest and excitement for the catalog arriving in the mail that day.

-The teaser strategies used with Informed Delivery also work extremely well with email marketing.
-In fact, e-commerce businesses that sent a sneak peek of their catalog contents via email saw a 15% increase in sales.
-Here’s how.
+The tips above work just as well with email marketing.
+E-commerce businesses that sent a sneak peek of their print catalog via email saw a 15% increase in sales.

-Use email marketing as a teaser to highlight key features or new products that will be available in the upcoming catalog to build anticipation for its arrival.
-After the catalog has been delivered, follow up with personalized emails that offer customer reviews or limited-time discounts.
+Use email marketing as a teaser to highlight key features or new products that will be available in the upcoming print catalog to build anticipation for its arrival.

-Picture Perfect Catalogs: The Importance of Color Consistency Across Mediums
+The Importance of Color Consistency Across Print and Digital Media

 Color consistency is the backbone of brand integrity and customer trust.
-However, multi-channel marketing strategies come with one major challenge.
+However, multi-channel marketing strategies come with one major challenge: color consistency.

 print-catalog-color-management-artisan-colour-768x409

-Catalog images before and after color management to showcase the product's true colors.
+Catalog images before and after professional color management services.